Dale McCourt: Trade

 McCourt continued to be the Red Wings' top scorer in both his third (1979–80) and fourth (1980–81) seasons.
-Despite this, and while leading the team in scoring a third of the way through the 1981–82 season, management did not feel he had achieved their overall expectations, trading McCourt to the Buffalo Sabres in December 1981—having produced at a point-a-game pace during his time with the Red Wings but failing to make the playoffs for three of his four years with the team.
+Despite this, and while leading the team in scoring a third of the way through the 1981–82 season, management did not feel he had met their overall expectations and traded McCourt to the Buffalo Sabres in December 1981.
+McCourt produced at a point-a-game pace during his time with the Red Wings but the team failed to make the playoffs for three of his four years.
 He played with Buffalo before being claimed on waivers by the Toronto Maple Leafs in October 1983, finishing his NHL career at the end of the 1983–84 NHL season, with 478 points in 532 games played.

-McCourt then played for 8 seasons for HC Ambrì-Piotta, in the top Swiss league.
+McCourt then played eight seasons for HC Ambrì-Piotta in the top Swiss league.
 Ambrì-Piotta retired McCourt's number 15 jersey.

 Hockey family

 McCourt's brother Dan was an NHL linesman during the 1980s and early 1990s.